IPorth/TMLflow/README.md

 # TMLflow
-Pipeline for the analysis of Oncomine Tumor Mutation Load Assay an Ion AmliSeq Panel.
+Pipeline for the analysis of the Oncomine Tumor Mutation Load Assay an Ion AmliSeq Panel.
-Uses bam files from Ion Torrent S5 sequencer with Tumor Mutation Load Panel.
+It uses bam files from Ion Torrent S5 sequencer with Tumor Mutation Load Panel from tumor ad healthy control FFPE samples.
+The pipeline is designed to run with two replicates, analyses them separately and takes the SNV found in both replicates with 3% and coverage >100 as output.
+It can handle more replicates but for the intersection part it will only take replicate 1 and 2.
+One replicate is not supported yet.
 Analysis: SNV, CNV, coverage, annotation and heterogeneity index.

 ## Required files